phaserjs/phaser/README.md

 * Phaser.SpriteBatch was incorrectly applying the prototypes, causing the Sprite Batch render methods to be replaced by the normal DisplayObjectContainer ones, meaning nothing was really batched at all.
 This has now been fixed, and PIXI.SpriteBatch removed, as it's no longer required.
 * PIXI.RenderTexture has been removed, and all functionality merged in to Phaser.RenderTexture, to cut down on the number of internal classes and inheritance going on.
 * PIXI.TilingSprite has been removed, and all functionality merged in to Phaser.TileSprite, to cut down on the number of internal classes and inheritance going on.
+* PIXI.CanvasPool has been moved into the Phaser `utils` folder, and renamed to `Phaser.CanvasPool`.
+All references to PIXI.CanvasPool have been updated to match the new namespace.

 ### Bug Fixes